virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 - Git Flow: https://codeburst.io/trunk-based-development-vs-git-flow-a0212a6cae64

 ### Challenge
-#### Create an account on Github
+#### Create an account on GitHub
-If you do not have an account at Github.com already, go to: https://github.com/join and create an account.
+If you do not have an account at GitHub.com already, go to: https://github.com/join and create an account.
-Please note that Github is a professional social network and choose an appropriate username.
+Please note that GitHub is a professional social network and choose an appropriate username.

 And since you will soon be added to the <i>virtualidenityag</i> organization on GitHub, it's required that you enable two-factor authentication as a extra layer of protection.
 To do it, got to *settings > security*.
 There are three methods you can choose from (Authenticator app, Security keys and SMS).
 Just pick the one you're more comfortable with.

-#### Create a repository on Github
+#### Create a repository on GitHub
 Login to [GitHub](http://github.com/login) and create a [new repository](https://github.com/new).

 Choose a *repository name* for this project.
 Take a name of your own choice, be creative! - or use this level's name "busy-blackbird-page" if you're lazy :-)

-#### Clone Github repository locally
+#### Clone GitHub repository locally
 For this step you need to know more about the command line and how to use it.
 Open your computer's command line and clone the new repository from github with `git clone <your github URL>` to get a local copy.

 #### Add a new file to the empty repository locally